Karaborg/My-Docker-Notes/README.md

 ```

 To explain each command:
-- `FROM node:16`, it means the app is **node** application like we mentioned before and we want to use verison **16** of node.
+- `FROM node:16`, it means the app is **node** application like we mentioned before and we want to use version **16** of the Node.
 The version is not mandatory, you can also say `FROM node`.

 - `WORKDIR /app`, it sets the directory folder name as `/app` for our application for the image.
 And **all the commands will be executed under this directory**.

 - `COPY . /app`, this is a basic copy command.
-It means it will copy the local root folder to our new directory folder named `/app` we just created in previous line.
+It means it will copy the local root folder to our new directory folder named `/app` we just created in the previous line.

-- `RUN npm install`, this is for downloading the **node-modules**. `RUN` command is just runs the command following it.
-So, since we already coppied our project, it is time for downloading the configurations and packages.
+- `RUN npm install`, this is for downloading the **node-modules**. `RUN` command just runs the command following it.
+So, since we already copied our project, it is time for downloading the configurations and packages.

 - `COPY . .`, same as before, it is just a copy command.
-First dot is our local root folder, and the second dot is our directory path we mentioned with `WORKDIR` command.
+The first dot is our local root folder, and the second dot is the directory path we mentioned with `WORKDIR` command.

-- `EXPOSE 3000`, since we are starting a web application, we need an ip and a port to access this application.
-So this line exposes us a port for our local. **Not a must** because, we will clerify the port when we are starting the container again.
+- `EXPOSE 3000`, since we are starting a web application, we need an IP and a port to access this application.
+So this line exposes us to a port for our local. **Not a must** because we will clarify the port when we are starting the container again.

 - `CMD ["npm", "start"]`, `npm start` is the way we start the node application.
 But if we just say `RUN npm start`, it would start the application on every image build.
 We do not want that.
-Instead, we will be using `CMD` command with it's different syntax.
+Instead, we will be using `CMD` command with its different syntax.

-After we are finished with our docker file, it is time for build an image.
+After we are finished with our docker file, it is time to build an image.

 Build the docker image (Dot is for our root folder.
 If your docker file is located somewhere else, you should set the path as where the docker file is):
 ```